AntoineOrsoni/Jinja2-YDK-ANE/yang-suite/README.md

 ## Yang-suite installation and use
 ### Installation
-To ensure you have the latest release of the YANG Suite Docker container, download the docker-compose.yml and dockerfile files from the YANG Suite wiki and run this command from a terminal or PowerShell window:
+Download the docker-compose.yml and dockerfile files and run this command from a terminal or PowerShell window:

 ```shell script
 docker-compose up